swaraj-das/DSA-Programs-with-C/README.md

 1. `array.c` - Deletion in arrays with static memory allocation.
 2. `malloc.c` - Deletion in arrays with dynamic memory allocation using `malloc()`.

-**Queue**
+### **Queue**

-1.`linearQ,c` - Program which shows insertion, deletion, display of a linear array based queue.
+1. `linearQ.c` - Program which shows insertion, deletion, display of a linear array based queue.
-2.`circular-queue.c` - Program which shows insertion, deletion, display of a circular array based queue.
+2. `circular-queue.c` - Program which shows insertion, deletion, display of a circular array based queue.

 ### **Stack**
 1. `bin-to-dec.c` - Binary to decimal number converter using stack.